|

 might otherwise cause.
 His experiments with dilution led him to discover that

 the more a substance was diluted, the more potent it appeared to become.
+Homeopathic medicine was born, but in practicing it,

 Hahnemann and his followers were subjected to ridicule and persecution by the